course-correction/scanssd/README.md

 To run using the GTDB dataset, Download the dataset by following the instructions on (https://github.com/MaliParag/TFD-ICDAR2019).
 ## Code Organization

 SSD model is built in `ssd.py`.
 Training and testing the SSD is managed in `train.py` and `test.py`.
 All the training code is in `layers` directory.
-Hyper-parameters for training and testing can be specified through command line and through `config.py` file inside `data` directory.
+Hyper-parameters for training and testing can be specified through command line and through `config.py` file inside `data_loaders` directory.

-`data` directory also contains `gtdb_iterable.py` data reader that uses sliding windows to generates sub-images of page for training.
+`data_loaders` directory also contains `gtdb_iterable.py` data reader that uses sliding windows to generates sub-images of page for training.
 All the scripts for pooling the sub-image level detections and XY Cuts are in `utils` directory.

 Functions for data augmentation, visualization of bounding boxes and heatmap are also in `utils`.

 ## Setting up data for training

 If you are not sure how to setup data, use [dir_struct directory](https://github.com/MaliParag/ScanSSD/blob/master/dir_struct) file.
-It has the one of the possible directory structure that you can use for setting up data for training and testing.
+It shows an example directory structure that you can use for setting up data for training and testing.

 To generate .pmath files (csv files containing only numbers for bounding-box coordinates, 1 per page) or .pchar (same as .pmath but contains character-based box coordinates) files you can use [this](https://github.com/MaliParag/ScanSSD/blob/master/gtdb/split_annotations_per_page.py) script.

 ## Training ScanSSD

 - First download the fc-reduced [VGG-16](https://arxiv.org/abs/1409.1556) PyTorch base network weights [here](https://drive.google.com/file/d/1GqiyZ1TglNW5GrNQfXQ72S8mChhJ4_sD/view?usp=sharing)
-- By default, we assume you have downloaded the file in the `ssd/base_weights` dir.
+- By default, we assume you have downloaded the file in the `src/base_weights` dir.
 - From the `<root>` of this repo, export PYTHONPATH: `export PYTHONPATH="${PYTHONPATH}:${PWD}"` You may add this path to your `.bashrc` profile to avoid exporting it everytime.

-- Example Run command - For training with TFD-ICDARv2 dataset on GPU 0.
+- Example Run command - For training with a subsample of the TFD-ICDARv2 dataset on GPU 0.
+- The trained weights will appear in `src/weights_<exp_name>`
 ```Shell
 python3 src/train.py \
 --dataset GTDB \